gravitational/teleport/docs/4.3/aws-oss-guide.md

 !!! note "Note"

-    `arn:aws:dynamodb:REGION:ACCOUNTID:table/DYNAMODB-RESOURCE-A` and `RESOURCE-B` will need to be replaced with your two DynamoDB instances.
+    `arn:aws:dynamodb:REGION:ACCOUNTID:table/DYNAMODB-RESOURCE-A` and `RESOURCE-B` will need to be replaced with your two DynamoDB tables.

 ### ACM